 SPA Annual Conference 2019

-Durham University are delighted to be hosting the Social Policy Association Conference 2019 between 8th - 10th July.
+Durham University hosted the 2019 Social Policy Association Conference on 8th - 10th July 2019.

 Conference Theme: Securing the Future: the Challenge for Social Policy